khaledawsd/Car-Rental-App/README.md

 - Rental history and user profile with spending summary
 - Admin management of users and rentals
 - Responsive UI with dark mode

+## Security

+Each item below is enforced in code and covered by the test suite.

+**Injection and output encoding**

+- **SQL injection** — every query goes through SQLAlchemy's expression API (`select()`, `filter_by()`, `session.get()`), which sends values as bound parameters.
+There is no raw SQL and no query built by string formatting anywhere in the application.
+- **Cross-site scripting** — Jinja's autoescaping is left on for all templates and never bypassed: no `|safe`, no `Markup()`, no `autoescape false`.
+The two places JavaScript assigns `innerHTML` build their markup from fixed constants and numbers derived from `Date`, never from user input; anything user-supplied is written with `textContent`.

+**Authentication**

+- Passwords are hashed with **bcrypt** and never stored or logged in plain text.
+- A password policy requires 8+ characters with upper and lower case, a digit and a symbol; administrators require 12+.
+- Login is rate limited to 5 attempts per minute and 30 per hour, keyed on both client address and submitted username, so one attacker cannot lock out every account.
+- Failed logins return a single message whether or not the account exists, and an unknown username still runs a hash comparison so response timing does not reveal which accounts are real.
+- New accounts cannot sign in until an administrator approves them.

+**Authorization and sessions**

+- Every administrative route is gated by a `roles_required` decorator that wraps `login_required`, so authentication can never be omitted by mistake.
+Hiding a navigation link is not treated as access control.
+- All state-changing operations are POST and carry a CSRF token; `CSRFProtect` is enabled application-wide.
+- The post-login `?next=` parameter is validated against the request host, so it cannot redirect off-site (CWE-601).
+- Session cookies are `HttpOnly`, `SameSite=Lax` and `Secure` outside local development, and sessions expire after 12 hours.
+- The signing key is read from the environment.
+The app refuses to start under a production WSGI server, or on a non-loopback address, without one.
+- Denied access, failed logins, approvals and deletions are all logged.

 ## Technologies Used
 - Python 3.11+